Gilded silver Uzbek Kultuk Tumar amulet

 Old Uzbek,Tashkent/Bokhara Quraan amulet holder which was worn across the shoulders or at the front as a necklace.
 They were used to hold mostly Quranic verses and sometimes a small Quraan full book.

 Made of high-grade silver with fire gilded decoration.
-The chain holds some mother of pearl and coral beads.
-The dangles are also made of mother-of-pearl, coral and pearls.
+The chain holds some mother of pearl and coral beads on silver settings.
+The dangles are also made of pearls, coral beads and fire gilded pendants.

 First half of 20th Century, maybe older.

 In very good conditions and with great worn patina.